sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 }
 ```

-Finally we want to add Light rendering to our render passes.
+Finally, we want to add Light rendering to our render passes.

 ```rust
 impl State {